Do you know the difference between jail vs. prison?

 - Work release programs.

 Usually, these programs are only eligible for prisoners nearing the end of their prison terms.
 Incarcerated people released from prison get sent to a community program or for parole supervision.
 Some of them end up getting released with no oversight whatsoever.
 This scenario happens when prisoners have done their time and served their full prison term.
+Inmates can work with their criminal defense attorney to try to get access to these programs.
+Most law firms offer free consultations for inmates.

 The Difference Between an Inmate and a Convict